Ethernaut Series: Part II

 The key is that the DEX contract allows any ERC20 token to be swapped.
 Thus, we can exploit it by adding a token3 with minimal supply to the DEX, and allow us to get large quantities of token1 and token2 in exchange

-2. swap 1 token3 for 100 token1 since that is the ratio in the DEX
+token3for 100token1since that is the ratio in the DEX - swap 2

 For reference, see the contract source code AttackDexTwo.sol and the corresponding test script AttackDexTwo.t.sol.